puffer/puffer/README.md

 `rails g puffer:puffer_user`.
 This will create model, migrations, controller and routes for PufferUser model.
 Also, default sessions controller which uses PufferUser model already in engine.
 So, both parts of auth system are ready for usage.
 Also there is mongoid backend for PufferUser storage.
-See `app/models/puffer_user.rb` for details.
+See generator usage for details.

 ### External auth system